cab-1729/SchoolStuff/README.md

 	Code pictures are taken using the amazing https://codeimg.io/

-	All programes are ran using .exe files on windows (hence I don't need the code so I stashed it here)
+	All programes are ran using .exe files on windows (hence I don't need the code so I stashed it here), except Schoolmaterial, because the school website is often subject to alteration

 	The School material is to be run every 3-4 weeks because the pdfs are taken down when they are older